-It does not consider the impacts and costs of waste and its disposal, and additionally, there is no long term solution for the waste.
+It does not consider the impacts and costs of waste and its disposal, and critically, there is still no long term solution for the high level waste.

 Your comment is noted.
 The nature and impacts of construction waste is discussed and assessed in Chapters 3, 5, 9 and 10 of the Revised Draft EIR Version 1 and in its associated Specialist Studies (Appendix E).
-The nature and impact of radiological waste is described and assessed in Chapters 3, 9 and 10 of the Revised Draft EIR Version 1 and in the Nuclear Waste Assessment (Appendix E29)
+The nature and impact of radiological waste is described and assessed in Chapters 3, 9 and 10 of the Revised Draft EIR Version 1 and in the Radiological Waste Assessment (Appendix E29)

-Issues of radioactive waste management are important and integral to the debate surrounding nuclear energy and as stated the only alternative currently available in South Africa is long-term storage of the spent fuel in the nuclear power station.
-It should be noted that the radioactive waste management practices envisaged for Nuclear-1 are consistent with the IAEA guidelines for a Radioactive Waste Management Programme for nuclear power stations, from generation to disposal.
+It is acknowledged that the issues of radioactive waste management are important and integral to debate around nuclear energy and as stated the only alternative currently available in South Africa is long-term storage of the spent fuel in the nuclear power station.
+However please note that the radioactive waste management practices envisaged for Nuclear-1 are consistent with the IAEA guidelines for a Radioactive Waste Management Programme for nuclear power stations, from generation to disposal.
 Nuclear Power Station strives to minimise production of all solid, liquid and gaseous radioactive waste, both in terms of volume and activity content, as required for new reactor designs.
 This is being done through appropriate processing, conditioning, handling and storage systems.
 In addition, production of radioactive waste is minimised by applying latest technology and best practices for radiological zoning, provision of active drainage and ventilation, appropriate finishes and handling of solid radioactive waste.
 Where possible, the Nuclear-1 power station will reuse or recycle materials.